kenakofer/Benk-Media-Server/README.md

 To begin:

-transmission-cli must be installed
+aria2 must be installed

-www-data must have permssion to run transmission-cli as sudo
+www-data must have permssion to run aria2c and chown as sudo

 scan.php must run in the background (php benk-media-server/.Scripts/scan.php &)